-Our Zesty Mix seed quilt is a super flavorful mixture of broccoli, kale, arugula, kohlrabi, cabbage, and mustard (The mustard adds a nice, subtle zip)!
-It provides a unique and distinctive punch of flavor when used as a garnish on sandwiches, wraps, eggs, pizza, and just about any savory meal!
+Our Zesty Mix Seed Quilt is a bolder mix of sweet, peppery, & mildly spicy greens.
+It includes a mixture of broccoli, kale, arugula, kohlrabi, cabbage, and mustard (The mustard & arugula add a nice little zip)!
+The combination provides a unique punch of flavor when used as a garnish on sandwiches, wraps, eggs, pizza, and just about any savory meal!

-Broccoli– Mild, crunchy, dense, slightly bitter
+Broccoli– Mild, fresh, & slightly bitter

 Arugula – Nutty, peppery